emmakulla/Team-Cool-25/content/JohnNguyen/phase3BlogJohn.md

 ## CS Aspect

 I tweaked our SQL DDL to more closely mimic the cleaned data.
 I also translated them from CSV to MySQL and incorporated them into our database files.
 This included making a new table for our fourth dataset: EU consumer price index (CPI).
+Additionally, I implemented the first model with its weights into our database and formatted the Streamlit elements accordingly.
+For now the model is part of the birth rate predictor feature for politicians.k